-Saudi Arabia situated on the Arabic peninsula.
-The eastern province borders in the east to the Persian Gulf.
-In the west the province borders by a desert.
-In opposite to the city of Al Khobar locates the small island state of Bahrain.
+Saudi Arabia is situated on the Arabic peninsula.
+The eastern province borders in the east the Persian Gulf.
+In the west, the province is bordered by a desert.
+Opposite the city of Al Khobar locates the small island state of Bahrain.
 The 26 km long King Fahd Causeway connects both countries, Saudi Arabia and Bahrain.
 The checkpoint locates in the middle of the causeway on an artificial island.

 A symbol of the desert is, of course, the camel.
 And indeed camels are the only big animal in the desert beside sheep and some insects.
 Sometimes large herds of camels blocked the road.
 It seems the camels like the road very much.